memgraph/docs/docs/reference-guide/storage-modes.md

 The on-disk storage mode supports only snapshot isolation level.
 Mostly because it's the Memgraph viewpoint that snapshot isolation should be the default isolation level for most applications relying on databases.
-But the snapshot isolation level also simplifies the query's execution flow since there is no need to go on disk until the commit of the transaction.
+But the snapshot isolation level also simplifies the query's execution flow since no data is transferred to the disk until the commit of the transaction.

 ### Indices